-If you have young children, want to run the machine at night or just enjoy a little peace and quiet, how loud the washing machine is could be a big factor in which model you choose.
+If you have young children, want to run your machine at night, or just enjoy a peaceful home, how loud the washing machine is could be a big factor in which model you choose.

-Quiet models are also great if you have an open-plan kitchen/living room.
+Quiet models are also great if you have an open-plan kitchen and living room.

-If your household is noisy anyway or you have a separate laundry or utility room, it might not be as important.
+If you don’t mind a noisy household or you have a separate laundry or utility room, it might not be as important.

-Most people want the quietest washing machine possible, although noise might not be as high a priority for you as the number and range of programmes, drum size and so on.
+Most people want the quietest washing machine possible, although noise might not be as high a priority for you as other features like the number and range of programmes.

-Noise ratings vary depending on the quality of the machine.
+Noise ratings vary depending on the quality of the washing machine.

-High-end models are now incorporating new technology like brushless or quiet drive motors, and anti-vibration systems, to reduce noise levels as much as possible.
+High-end models have new features like brushless or quiet drive motors, and anti-vibration systems, to reduce noise levels as much as possible.
 Water pumps have also become quieter as their design has improved.

 Most washing machines average between 40-80 dB, with anything below 50 dB considered a particularly quiet model.
 These machines are less likely to disturb your conversations or interrupt the TV.

-To give you an idea of what decibel ratings equate to, vacuum cleaning is about 70 dB, someone talking normally is about 50-60 dB and a quiet library is about 40 dB.
+To help you understand what decibel ratings compare to, vacuum cleaning is about 70 dB, someone talking normally is about 50-60 dB, and a quiet library is about 40 dB.
 The chart below gives you equivalent sounds at a glance.